jayashan10/virtual_trial_emulator/final_report.md

 2. **Avoid encoding confounding:** Models never see treatment assignment, so they cannot learn spurious associations between treatment and outcomes driven by selection bias in the original trial.

-3. **Enable counterfactual simulation:** Because models predict outcomes from baseline characteristics alone, we can score each patient's profile under hypothetical treatment assignments in a virtual trial.
+3. **Enable counterfactual simulation:** Because models predict outcomes from baseline characteristics alone, I can score each patient's profile under hypothetical treatment assignments in a virtual trial.
 The difference between predictions under "assigned Panitumumab" versus "assigned BSC" estimates the treatment effect without confounding from observed assignments.

 4. **Maintain prognostic focus:** Models learn which patients are high-risk versus low-risk at baseline, independent of what treatment they might receive.
 This aligns with clinical decision-making: assess prognosis, then choose treatment.